- Pantoprazole oral tablet is available as both a generic and a brand-name drug. Brand name: Protonix.

 Adult dosage (ages 18 years and older)

-Typical dosage: 40 mg per day, taken once a day with or without food.
+Typical dosage: 20 mg to 40 mg per day, taken once a day with or without food, depending on severity.

 Child dosage (ages 5–17 years)